 Customers

 Make sure your customers get a good deal trading with you.
 Serve them well.
 Get in the habit of helping people, every chance you get.
-Prosperity is all about being productive.
+Prosperity is all about being productive, helping other people or organizations.
 Add value to the economy.

 Imagine how much our material economy advanced during the 20th century.
 Now, instead of a small group of nations generating most of the economic activity, the whole world economy is booming.
-And the Internet provides a way for all of us earthlings to trade with each other.
+And the Internet provides a way for all of us earthlings to trade with each other directly.
+No corporate middlemen controlling what you have access to and taking a big chunk of the profit.
+We can use blockchain technology to secure the system.

 Everyone has a greater opportunity to choose a variety of options.
 There are also a lot of inferior products and services.
 Its like the wild wild west, only on a global scale.
 We’re building safe, clean and decent cities all over the world.